Our Most Frequently Asked Questions and Answers

 -

-Treats: Coin-operated feeders are available—please don’t sneak in your own snacks.
+Treats: Coin-operated feeders are available—please don’t share your snacks or anything other than their grain.
 Our herd has a strict “no outside food” policy.

 -